-- 1 Use water consuming appliances such as dishwashers and washer machines only when necessary. - Wash only full loads of clothing and dishes. - 1 Make sure your faucets and toilets do not have any leaks. - 1 Check plumbing for leaks. - Make sure new faucets, toilets and appliances are water efficient models. - 1 Take shorter showers. - 1 Turn off the tap while brushing your teeth, shaving or rinsing dishes. - Don't pour water down the drain if it can be used for other things such as plant watering. - Sweep your driveway and walks instead of using a hose to wash them down.
+- Use water consuming appliances such as dishwashers and washer machines only when necessary. - Wash only full loads of clothing and dishes. - Make sure your faucets and toilets do not have any leaks. - Check plumbing for leaks. - Make sure new faucets, toilets and appliances are water efficient models. - Take shorter showers. - 1 Turn off the tap while brushing your teeth, shaving or rinsing dishes. - Don't pour water down the drain if it can be used for other things such as plant watering.